-Following a drop last month the UK inflation is back on the upside, with today figures pointing to a new appreciation.
+Following a drop last month UK inflation is back on the upside, with today’s figures pointing to a new appreciation.
 Sterling surged following the release and forex trading activity should be strong in the following hours.

 Consumer Price Index YoY reaches 2.9%

-Now that the inflation shows a new uptick, the attention will go towards this week BOE meeting.
+Now that the inflation shows a new uptick, the attention will go toward this week’s BOE meeting.
 The market will surely watch if additional members will consider that recent inflation developments could require a rate hike.
 Although the possibility of a rate hike any time soon is very unlikely, due to uncertainty around Brexit, any positive sign in that direction could spark further sterling gains.